pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 Problem
 ^^^^^^^^^

-You inserted an item on an existing PDF page, but later you find it being placed at a different location than intended.
+You inserted an item (like an image, an annotation or some text) on an existing PDF page, but later you find it being placed at a different location than intended.
 For example an image should be inserted at the top, but it unexpectedly appears near the bottom of the page.

 Cause
 ^^^^^^